kedro-org/kedro-plugins/kedro-datasets/CONTRIBUTING.md

 3. Add your dataset to `kedro_datasets_experimental`.
 4. Make sure all your commits are signed off by using `-s` flag with `git commit`.
 5. Open a PR against the `main` branch and make sure that the PR title follows the [Conventional Commits specs](https://www.conventionalcommits.org/en/v1.0.0/) with the scope `(datasets)`.
-6. The TSC will review your contribution and decide whether they want to maintain the dataset, and thus, whether it is contributed as a core or experimental dataset.
+6. The TSC maintainers will review your contribution and decide whether they want to maintain the dataset, and thus, whether it is contributed as a core or experimental dataset.
 7. Make sure the CI builds are green (have a look at the section [Running checks locally](#running-checks-locally) below).
 8. Update the PR according to the reviewer's comments.